oculus-samples/Unreal-SharedSpaces/README.md

 For that purpose, pulling the controller trigger no longer changes your robot color, but instead starts the block/unblock flow with the character in front of you (if any).
-You still change your robot color by stepping on the paint shop plate in the lobby.
+You can still change your robot color by stepping on the paint shop plate in the lobby.

 ## 18 May 2022 Update